-A single parent working a horrible job with no money, would be better off at home with support for them to raise their child.
+A single parent working a horrible job that pays poorly, would be better off at home with support for them to raise their child.
 The punitive consequences for partaking in the very natural act of procreation is unnecessary.

 TANF is why childcare is open during a pandemic.